myllynen/ansible-packer/README.md

 5. The value is passed as-is to the installer [OpenSCAP](https://www.open-scap.org/) module.

+Additionally, using `-e do_cleanup=true` will delete anything left behind on the build host by earlier builds.
+Using `-e use_force=true` adds the `-force` parameter to Packer command line.

 NB.
 CentOS/RHEL 7 fail if initramfs is updated during installation.

 ## See Also